-DLNR NEWS RELEASE: HAWAI‘I FOREST LEGACY PROGRAM ACCEPTING APPLICATIONS FOR CONSERVATION ACQUISITION ASSISTANCEPosted on Jul 21, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: HAWAI‘I FOREST LEGACY PROGRAM ACCEPTING APPLICATIONS FOR CONSERVATION ACQUISITION ASSISTANCEPosted on Jul 21, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — The Department of Land and Natural Resources (DLNR) is seeking new projects for the Hawai‘i Forest Legacy Program that will protect important working forest lands from the threat of conversion to non-forest uses.
 The Forest Legacy Program, administrated through DLNR’s Division of Forestry and Wildlife, is accepting applications for conservation acquisition assistance through the program.